saleque143/Test_1/working principle.md

 This deployment integrates `PacketRusher` (gNB and UE) without building Docker images from this repository.
 Instead, it pulls pre-built images from the `ghcr.io/borjis131` registry, which are originally built from this repository.

 The setup connects three UEs (`UE1, UE2, and UE3`) to three gNBs, utilizing three separate PacketRusher files.
-This approach is necessary due to PacketRusher’s known limitation of supporting 'multi-ue` vrf tunneling within a Docker network.
+This approach is necessary due to PacketRusher’s known limitation of supporting `multi-ue` vrf tunneling within a Docker network.
 The UEs are configured to select three different network slices based on their `S-NSSAI`, all of which are defined in the Open5GS 5G Core configuration files.

 UE1 configuration:
 ```yaml